-Over the years, I have been working, trying to catch up with the market dynamics, with the social rules that today connect or destroy the relationship between the painter and the audience.
+Over the years, I have been working, researching and trying to catch up with the market dynamics, with the social rules that today connect or destroy the relationship between the painter and the audience.
 I asked myself a few questions.
 Most of the answers ended up to converge into a fundamental question: does painting still make any sense?
 I used the comparison as a method to find answers.
-I compared people with my paintings, my ideas with reality, my job with its resources, the present with the past.
-And considering the centuries-old tradition of the schools of painting and of the artistic movements, there is one thing that comes to my mind: someone is trying to “kill” the audience and I feel like a Pirandello’s character on the lookout for an audience as well as a movement.
+I compared my ideas with reality, my job with its resources, the present with the past.